microsoft/FHIR-Converter/docs/TemplateManagementCLI.md

 * Azure Active Directory service principal (optional) - If using service principal's identity for authentication, you need to create a [service principal](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-auth-service-principal) to access your registry.
 Ensure that the service principal is assigned a role such as AcrPush so that it has permissions to push and pull artifacts.

 * Azure CLI (optional) - To use an individual identity, you need a local installation of the Azure CLI.
 Version 2.0.71 or later is recommended.
-Run az --version to find the version.
+Run `az --version` to find the version.
 If you need to install or upgrade, see [Install Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).

 * Docker (optional) - To use an individual identity, you must also have Docker installed locally, to authenticate with the registry.
 Docker provides packages that easily configure Docker on any [macOS](https://docs.docker.com/docker-for-mac/), [Windows](https://docs.docker.com/docker-for-windows/), or [Linux](https://docs.docker.com/engine/install/) system.
 ## Authentication

 Before pull & push operations, azure authentication is required for private registries.
-Customers can directly use individual login with Azure AD throw [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/authenticate-azure-cli) or use identity (individual identity or Azure AD [service principal identity](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-auth-service-principal)) to sign in the registry.
+Customers can directly use individual login with Azure AD through [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/authenticate-azure-cli) or use identity (individual identity or Azure AD [service principal identity](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-auth-service-principal)) to sign in the registry.

 ### Login Using Azure CLI

-After signing in to the Azure CLI with your identity, use the Azure CLI command az acr login to access the registry.
+After signing in to the Azure CLI with your identity, use the Azure CLI command `az acr login` to access the registry.
 ```
 > az acr login --name <registry>
 ```